Demographics of Ontario

-Ontario, one of the 13 provinces and territories of Canada, is located in east-central Canada.
-It is Canada's most populous province by a large margin, accounting for nearly 40 percent of all Canadians, and is the second-largest province in total area.
-Ontario is fourth-largest in total area when the territories of the Northwest Territories and Nunavut are included.
-It is home to the nation's capital city, Ottawa, and the nation's most populous city, Toronto.
+Ontario is the most populous of the 13 provinces and territories of Canada, accounting for nearly 40 percent of all Canadians.
+Located in east-central Canada, it is the second-largest province in total area, and the fourth-largest when the territories of the Northwest Territories and Nunavut are included.
+It is home to Canada's capital Ottawa, and its most populous city Toronto.